parasoft/run-dottest-action/README.md

       - uses: actions/checkout@v2

       # Runs code analysis with dotTEST.
-      - name: Run dotTEST
+      - name: Run Parasoft dotTEST
         # Specifies the action to run.
-        uses: parasoft/run-dottest-action@1.0.0
+        uses: parasoft/run-dottest-action@1.1.0

         # You can reference a specific commit or version:
-        # uses: parasoft/run-dottest-analyzer@1bc4be095189f455793afdb10b47127e06ae25ff
+        # uses: parasoft/run-dottest-action@1bc4be095189f455793afdb10b47127e06ae25ff

 ```

 ### Uploading Analysis Results to GitHub
-By default, the `Run dotTEST` action generates analysis reports in the SARIF, XML, and HTML format (if you are using a dotTEST version earlier than 2021.1, see [Generating SARIF Reports with dotTEST 2020.2 or Earlier](#generating-sarif-reports-with-dottest-20202-or-earlier)).
+By default, the `Run Parasoft dotTEST` action generates analysis reports in the SARIF, XML, and HTML format (if you are using a dotTEST version earlier than 2021.1, see [Generating SARIF Reports with dotTEST 2020.2 or Earlier](#generating-sarif-reports-with-dottest-20202-or-earlier)).

 When you upload the SARIF report to GitHub, the results will be presented as GitHub code scanning alerts.
 This allows you to review the results of code analysis with Parasoft dotTEST directly on GitHub as part of your project.
 To upload the SARIF report to GitHub, modify your workflow by adding the `upload-sarif` action.